Copper Sulfate Crystal Materials

 - First, pour a small amount of the saturated solution into a small plate.
 The large surface area on the plate helps the solution evaporate quickly, so you will get numerous small crystals quickly (within a couple of hours).
 Pick one or more of the best crystals and carefully scrape them off the plate.
 You can use a toothpick or a butter knife.
 These are seed crystals.
 They serve as “seeds” for larger crystals.

 - Next, place these seed crystals into a jar or bowl of the remaining solution.
-If you use multiple seeds, make sure they aren’t touching each other or else put them in separate containers.
+Make sure they aren’t touching each other or else put them in separate containers.
 Check on the crystals about every half a day.
-If crystals start growing elsewhere on the container, you can renove the crystals to a clean container and pour the solution onto them.
-If needed, you can prepare fresh solution to help feed the crystal growth.
+If crystals start growing elsewhere on the container, you can remove the crystals to a clean container and pour the solution onto them.
+For really large crystals, you can prepare fresh solution to help feed the crystal growth.
 If you add new solution, be absolutely sure it is saturated before you add it or it may dissolve some of your growth!
 A good way to be sure the solution is saturated is to make sure no more copper sulfate will dissolve and then allow the solution to cool before adding it to your crystal.

-When you are satisfied with the crystals, remove them and allow then to dry.
+- When you are satisfied with the crystals, remove them and allow then to dry.
+When the crystals are wet, they can be scraped from their container easily using a butter knife or gloved hand.

 Tips & Safety